 This blueberry, buttermilk and lime cake has a delicate zesty flavour from the limes with a lovely moist crumb from the buttermilk.
 This bake really needs nothing else with it other than a cup of tea or coffee.

 Sweet summer blueberries are an absolute joy, it doesn’t take me long to work my way through a punnet.
 I love that we have so many British growers now.
 This recipe takes full advantage of the new seasons berries although it does work just as well using frozen.
-The berries do have a tendency to sink to the bottom of the cake, try coating them in a dusting of flour and then folding them into the batter for a more even distribution of the fruit.
+The berries do have a tendency to sink to the bottom of the cake, save a few to sprinkle on the top of the cake and just push them in a little, this will help with an even distribution.